About

 IMG_0233

 Peder Anker’s teaching and research interests lie in the history of science, ecology, environmentalism, and design, as well as environmental philosophy.
-He has received research fellowships from the Fulbright Program, the Dibner Institute, and the Max Planck Institute for the History of Science, and has been a visiting scholar at both Columbia University and the University of Oslo.
-He is the co-author of Global Design: Elsewhere Envisioned (Prestel, 2014) together with Louise Harpman and Mitchell Joachim.
-He is also the author of From Bauhaus to Eco-House: A History of Ecological Design (Louisiana State University Press 2010), which explores the intersection of architecture and ecological science, and Imperial Ecology: Environmental Order in the British Empire, 1895-1945 (Harvard University Press, 2001), which investigates how the promising new science of ecology flourished in the British Empire.
-His two latest books explore the history of environmental debates in his country of birth, Norway.
-The Power of the Periphery: How Norway Became and Environmental Pioneer for the World (Cambridge University Press, 2020) investigates the history of ecological sciences and philosophes in Norway, while Livet er best ute: Friluftslivets historie og filosofi (Kagge Forlag, 2022) explores the importance of free-air-life and nature experiences in Norwegian culture.
+He is the author of Imperial Ecology: Environmental Order in the British Empire, 1895-1945 (Harvard University Press, 2001), which investigates how the promising new science of ecology flourished in the British Empire.
+He co-authored Global Design: Elsewhere Envisioned (Prestel, 2014) together with Louise Harpman and Mitchell Joachim.
+He is also the author of From Bauhaus to Eco-House: A History of Ecological Design (Louisiana State University Press 2010), which explores the intersection of architecture and ecological science.
+He has written two books about environmental debates in his country of birth, Norway.
+The Power of the Periphery: How Norway Became and Environmental Pioneer for the World (Cambridge University Press, 2020) investigates the history of ecological sciences and philosophies in Norway, while Livet er best ute: Friluftslivets historie og filosofi (Kagge Forlag, 2022) celebrates the simple joy of being outside.
+His latest book, For the Love of Bombs: The Trail of Nuclear Suffering (Anthem Press, 2025), is a people’s history approach to the legacies of nuclear weapon-making.

 Peder Anker received his PhD from Harvard University in 1999.
 He is a Professor of History of Science at the Gallatin School of Individualized Study at New York University.